-- 8.2.1.2.8 Approximately £340,000 has been allocated to Thaxted for the purpose of providing additional places at Thaxted Primary School as the result of S.106 agreements with house builders.
+- 8.2.1.2.7 The option of extending the school on the current site is not straightforward.
+The main school building is Victorian, though additional teaching space and staff accommodation has been added.
+The playground is small by modern standards so making any further inroads to the play space is not an option.
+There are possibilities of developing on an existing classroom which is not of the same standard as the rest of the school.
+The small plot of land opposite the school (which is owned by the school) could be used to facilitate this expansion on a temporary basis during the period of the build.
+Such a project would require careful planning and management, but it is not an impossibility. - 8.2.1.2.8 Approximately £340,000 has been allocated to Thaxted for the purpose of providing additional places at Thaxted Primary School as the result of S.106 agreements with house builders.
 This money is collected by ECC and ring-fenced for the purpose for which it was intended.
 There is a time limit on this money and it has to be returned if it is not used.
 ECC officers also made it clear that as Thaxted was a 'grouped' school (with Wimbish, Debden, Great Sampford and Radwinter) the money could be used for the expansion of any school in the group if it was to facilitate places for Thaxted children.
 The Neighbourhood Plan Questionnaire clearly shows that this would not be acceptable to Thaxted parents. - 8.2.1.2.9 ECC would need to fund an expansion of Thaxted Primary School as the S.106 money is only a 'contribution' towards providing additional places.
 It is clear that the expansion is possible, though not easy, but as Local Government finances are so stretched at the moment, they have to be satisfied money is well spent.
 ECC would be reassured that the expansion of Thaxted Primary School would be a good long-term investment if there were plans in place to increase the play and sports facilities for the children.
 A plan by the school to this effect would make a strong case even stronger. - 8.2.1.2.10 Residents' support for the expansion of Thaxted Primary School is overwhelming.
-The Neighbourhood Plan Questionnaire asked residents: "How should future demand for primary school places be met?" - 93% of residents responded that an extension should be built to the existing school; - 7% of residents responded that children should be bussed to schools in other villages or towns. - 8.2.1.2.11 A particular problem at Thaxted school however is with the delivery of children to and collection from the school.
+The Neighbourhood Plan Questionnaire asked residents: "How should future demand for primary school places be met?" - 93% of residents responded that an extension should be built to the existing school; - 7% of residents responded that children should be bussed to schools in other villages or towns. - 8.2.1.2.11.
+A particular problem at Thaxted school however is with the delivery of children to and collection from the school.
 Cars cannot park outside the school gates and informal use is made currently of the coach park opposite.

-POLICY TX IFS1 - Primary School Expansion:
+POLICY TX IFS2 - Primary School Expansion: